robguevarra/gh-website/ProjectDocs/Build_Notes/completed/email-system_phase-3_ui-enhancement-plan.md

 ## Completion Status

-This UI enhancement plan is in progress with significant advancements.
+This UI enhancement plan has been completed.
 We have implemented:

 1. Created a comprehensive UI utilities file (`ui-utils.ts`) with standardized styling for:
    - Card components with consistent shadows and borders